thinkverse/taskord/README.md

     ```
 5. Run the Laravel Queue `php artisan queue:work --tries=3` to receive notifications via web and email
 6. That's it!
 Run `php artisan serve` to start the application and head to `http://localhost:8000`
+7. Login with default credentials, username as `admin` and password as `admin`.
 -----

 <br>